 Majority of the accommodation in Huê is located on the south side of the river, ranging from backpackers’ hostels, budget and boutique hotels and luxury hotels.
 And these properties are situated close to shops, banks, cafes and restaurants.

 I had a wonderful stay at a fairly new budget hotel called The Scarlett Boutique Hotel.
 The interior decoration of the hotel is tastefully done with rich colours that evoke romanticism and paintings that pay tribute to ‘Gone With the Wind’ theme.
 Although it’s a budget hotel, its hospitality is outstanding – almost 5-star service.
-Click here for reviews and price comparison for the hotel.

 Gentle and Quiet Huê